italocosilva/airbnb/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+It was used Python 3 from Anaconda distribution.

+Libraries needed:
+1. numpy
+2. pandas
+3. matplotlib
+4. seaborn
+5. sklearn

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+For this project, I used the Boston Airbnb dataset from Kaggle.

-1. How other developers suggested breaking into the field (what education to pursue)?
-2. What factors about an individual contributed to salary?
-3. How bias played a role in the suggestions of developers for how to break into the field?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
-5. How were bootcamps assisting with increasing diversity in tech careers?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.
+This dataset describes the Boston, MA listing activity of homestays.
+It also includes a calendar of the next one year of available houses for rent (from september 2016 to september 2017).

+Using this dataset I was looking for answers to these questions:

+1. What is the average price per neighbourhood?
+2. What is the busiest epoch of the year?
+3. Can we predict house's price based on prior data?

+You can find the full dataset and files directly from Kaggle: https://www.kaggle.com/airbnb/boston

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+The main file is a Jupyter Notebook: airbnb-boston.ipynb.
+Here you can find all the code and analysis I had run and results I have colected.

+Furthermore you will find some other files that includes: Airbnb logo, data-wrangling (Excel file used to filter columns used for my model) and README (this file).

 ## Results<a name="results"></a>

+WORK IN PROGRESS!!!!
 The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+Must give credit to Airbnb for the data.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/boston).
 Otherwise, feel free to use the code here as you would like!